wltrimbl/cmsc13600-course-materials/docs/HW-3-Data-Model.md

 3. Then, think about Uploads.
 3. Finally, plan the Facts.

-Save your ER diagram in `app/docs/my-data-model.png`.
+Draw an ER diagram of your schema and submit it as `my-data-model.png` at the root of your repo.
 It's fine if it's hand-drawn!
 This will be useful for you and us to understand what you are doing.

 ## Deploying Your Model
 Now, we will create a database from your model specification.

 1. Then create the migrations:
 ```
-$ python manage.py makemigrations app
+$ python manage.py makemigrations
 ```

 2. Deploy the migrations